 Out of Reach, a side-by-side comparison of wages and rents throughout the United States, calculates the Housing Wage, defined as the hourly wage a worker must earn to afford the Fair Market Rent (FMR), based on the generally accepted affordability standard of paying no more than 30% of income for housing costs (National Low Income Housing Coalition, 2020).
 According to the report, in Santa Barbara County the FMR for a two-bedroom apartment was $2,324 in 2020.
 In order to afford this level of rent and utilities – without paying more than 30% of income on housing – a household would have to earn $7,746 monthly or $92,960 annually.
 Assuming a 40-hour workweek, 52 weeks per year, this level of income translates into a Housing Wage of $44.69 per hour, however the median hourly wage for all occupations in Santa Barbara County in 2020 was only $29.26 per hour, far below what is required to afford a two-bedroom apartment.
 Minimum wage earners are even more burdened: a household earning a minimum wage of $13 per hour would have to work 138 hours per week to afford a two-bedroom apartment.

 Renters in Santa Barbara County face low vacancy rates with steeply rising rents that create cost burden.
-For example, the California Economic Forecast Project stated in 2020 that the City of Santa Barbara has probably the tightest market, with a 1.85% vacancy rate at the latest count (data from Dyer Sheenan, Inc.)
+For example, according to the South Coast Chamber of Commerce and the California Economic Forecast, in September 2022, the vacancy rate for South Coast apartments is 1.4%, with the median South Coast apartment rent increasing 11.6% year over year.

 Again and again, local surveys and data show that low wages and high costs of living – specifically high housing costs – are driving employers and employees out of the area, further highlighting the importance of developing a local, sustainable fund, through a multi-interest partnership at the intersection of the public, private and non-profit sectors.
 HTF can serve as a vehicle to achieve the necessary goal of establishing a local fund for affordable and workforce housing.